alex-subtselnyi/AccessControlDataSecurity/README.md

 In order for the client to work, the server needs to be already running.

 ## Branches
-This branch implements the access control list.
+This branch implements the role based access control.

 ## Users
 The credentials for the users are the following (format: username password):\